jjallaire/inspect-llm-workshop/langchain/README.md

 ## LangChain Agent

-This example demonstrates creating a custom solver that utilises a LangChain agent to perform Q and A using Wikipedia.
+This example demonstrates creating a custom solver that utilises a LangChain agent to perform QA using Wikipedia.
 The example includes the following source files:

 | File                   | Description                                                                                     |
 |------------------------|-------------------------------------------------------------------------------------------------|